ElementAstro/atom-docs/src/content/docs/en/type/expected.md

 ---
-title: atom::type::expected Class Documentation
+title: atom::type::expected
-description: Comprehensive documentation for the atom::type::expected class, including class definitions, main features, usage examples, and best practices for handling operations that might fail without using exceptions.
+description: Comprehensive for the atom::type::expected class, including class definitions, main features, usage examples, and best practices for handling operations that might fail without using exceptions.
 ---

-# atom::type::expected Class Documentation
+# atom::type::expected

 The `atom::type::expected` class is a C++ implementation of the Expected monad pattern, providing a way to handle operations that might fail without using exceptions.
 It is similar to `std::expected` from C++23, but with some additional features.